 Thinking about the IaaS and PaaS you should consider that the first solution serves to build the cloud-based infrastructure with high flexibility while maintaining control.
 Here you will have the most customizations and management controls but also IaaS requires the most significant part of technical expertise and responsibilities.
 On the other hand the PaaS model enables developers to build custom applications that can be delivered in the cloud.
 This solution also requires some technical expertise but needs less management and control.
 Last but not least SaaS is ready-to-use software that companies can use immediately to improve their workflows.
 This model demands minor technical expertise and maintenance but has fewer customization and control levels.

-We developed our Google Cloud Professional Services to ensure efficient deployment, migration, usage and support for clients who choose cloud solutions.
+We developed our professional services to ensure efficient deployment, migration, usage and support for clients who choose cloud solutions.

-Feel free to contact our Google Cloud-certified experts to discover the advanced possibilities for your business building a coherent IT infrastructure!
+Feel free to contact our Google Cloud-certified experts and GCP consultants to discover the advanced possibilities for your business building a coherent IT infrastructure!